A New Execution Model and Executor for Adaptively Optimizing the Performance of Parallel Algorithms Using HPX Runtime System: Motivation

 \section{Motivation}

 Scientific simulation codes are often based on Cauchy problems, i.e., codes described by an initial data on an N-dimensional spatial grid, and accompanied by a system of differential equations used to iteratively evolve the data through time.
-These codes, common in science and industry, typically involve the use of finite differences to simulate spatial derivatives, operations that are very much like the \textit{adjacent-difference} algorithm which calculates the difference between each pair of elements within a sequence.
-Such algorithms are inherently parallel and can benefit from parallelization of loops or regions of independent tasks.
-To parallelize loops, the computational grid is split into chunks (chunking), such that each chunk can be independently updated on a separate core.
-Determining the size of the chunks and a reasonable number of processing units to obtain the best possible execution times is---more often than not---left to the programmer.
-These metrics are application-specific and require measurement and tuning for each of the parallel constructs involved.
-Common off-the-shelf runtimes like OpenMP and the C++17 Standard library expect the user to tune and provide such metrics.
-The effectiveness of a parallelization strategy also depends on system and implementation-specific characteristics, e.g., the overhead per scheduled task, the amount of (possibly nested) parallelism intrinsic to the application, the underlying computing architecture, and many more factors~\cite{7307668}.
+These codes, common in science and industry, typically involve the use of finite differences to simulate spatial derivatives, operations that are very much like the \textit{adjacent-difference} algorithm that calculates the difference between each pair of elements within a sequence.
+Such time integration methods and algorithms often expose sufficient parallel work that can benefit from parallel computational constructs like parallel loops or parallel regions of independent tasks.
+On CPUs, parallelizing loops is performed by splitting (chunking) the computational grid such that the parts of the grid can be independently and concurrently scheduled on separate processing units (cores).
+Determining the size of those chunks and the number of processing units to utilize that result in the best possible execution times is---more often than not---left to the programmer.
+Selecting the optimal parameters for these parallel loops requires application specific measurements and manual tuning for each of the parallel constructs involved.
+Common off-the-shelf runtimes like OpenMP and the C\texttt{++}17 Standard library expect the user to tune and provide such metrics.
+This problem is aggravated when using library solutions like the C\texttt{++}17 Standard algorithms, as the optimal size of the chunks and optimal number of cores depend on the size of the computational space and the amount of work in the user-supplied element access functions passed to those algorithms.
+Naturally, this amount of work is unknown to the implementer of the parallel algorithms.
+The optimal values for the parallelization parameters also depends on system- and implementation specific characteristics, e.g. the overhead per scheduled task, the general amount of---possibly nested---parallelism intrinsic to the application, the underlying computing architecture, and many more factors~\cite{7307668}.

-To address this loop-tuning problem, we will develop a methodology for adaptively determining the optimal chunk sizes and the number of processing units and implement it for HPX's parallel algorithms.
+To address this problem, we describe a methodology for adaptively determining the optimal chunk sizes and the number of processing units used for HPX's parallel C\texttt{++} Standard algorithms.
+We have developed a mathematical model that we use to dynamically find the number of cores and chunk sizes for map-type parallel algorithms that result in the best possible execution performance of that algorithm.
+We have implemented this model as an HPX execution policy and studied its performance on a variety of algorithms.